dorpaneus/ex280-study-plan/objectives/01-manage-ocp.md

 3. List only pods with label `app.kubernetes.io/component=prometheus`.
 4. Get the image of the first container of each prometheus pod (jsonpath).

-Lab 1.2 — Querying & filtering (15 min)

-All four steps target the openshift-monitoring namespace (which always has a healthy set of pods on a real cluster).
-This lab is muscle memory for the exam — you'll do oc get -o jsonpath and custom-columns repeatedly.

-Prerequisites:

-Read access to openshift-monitoring (cluster-admin or cluster-reader works).

-Step 1 — List all pods sorted by start time
+ — List all pods sorted by start time

 <details>
-<summary>💡 Solution</summary>
+<summary>💡Solution Step 1 </summary>
 bashoc get pods -n openshift-monitoring --sort-by=.status.startTime

 Newest pods are at the bottom.
 To reverse: